Frankly My Dear

 Alex Johnson

-Can we talk about how Debugging the Undebuggable: Tools and Strategies for Diagnosis handles Troubleshooting?
-So Troubleshooting!
+Can we talk about how Debugging the Undebuggable: Tools and Strategies for Diagnosis handles Diagnostics?
+So Software Development!

 Alex Johnson